oribarilan/fliq/README.md

 def prepend(*single_items) -> 'Query'
 ```

-Yields the item(s) given, followed by the items of the iterable.
+Yields the element(s) given, followed by the elements of the query.
-API also supports multiple arguments, where each is considered as a single item.
+API also supports multiple arguments, where each is considered as a single element.

 Infinite iterables are supported, behaving as expected.